tomcatmanager/tomcatmanager/README.md

 *   *reload* - stop and start a tomcat application

+*   *resources* - show the JNDI resources configured in tomcat

 There are a few commands that don't do anything to Tomcat, but are necessary for utilization of the script:

 *   *connect* - link to an instance of the tomcat manager by url, user and password